ValdryanIvandito/cardano-lock-unlocking-assets-guide/lock-assets-at-contract-address.md

 datumValue="1618"
 ```

 **_Notes: A UTxO at a Contract Address must include Datum.
 In this example, we'll simply use an inlide datum value.
-The Datum Value can be any number_**
+The Datum Value can be any number._**

 ## Step-5 Build Transaction From the Wallet Address (Sender)